ZacSweers/AutoTransient/README.md

 Usage notes:
 * While left to the implementations of the respective plugins, this should only be applied to optional properties.
 Applying to a primitive or required property could result in undefined behavior.
+* For serialization: This should be expected for both read and write behavior.
+There is no way to configure only one or the other via this annotation.
+Instead, consumers should write a delegating adapter for serialization that only calls through to the delegate for the desired serialization types.

 Download
 --------